arunmano121/housing/README_mortgage_calculator.md

 It outputs the monthly schedule of payments to an excel file, and also graphically represents the composition of payments.

-This program does not account for any tax breaks and property appreciation.
+This program does not account for any tax breaks and property appreciation or depreciation.
 It also assumes fixed mortgage interest rates for the life of loan.

 Input parameters
 ----------------